 If you have any questions regarding this message, please contact David Oliveira at 732-574-9600 ext.
 3354.
 Thank you.

-The Valley Road School will be open on Monday July 14th from 8:00am to 9:15am.
+The Valley Road School will be open on Monday July 28 sometime in the late afternoon after interviews are completed.
+Valley Road School will be open on Friday August 1st.
+The Valley Road School will be open on Wednesday August 6th.
 Additional days will be listed when the school will be open between now and August 25th.
 The school will also be open during the last week of August.

 As per the Anti-Bullying Bill of Rights Act (ABR) (P.L.2010, c.122), the Clark Public Schools has posted its Anti-Bullying Bill of Rights Act grades to the school district's HIB webpage, and to each individual school's webpage.
 Please feel free to contact Mr. David Geschwendt, Anti-Bullying Coordinator if you have any questions.
 The grades are on the left towards the bottom of the resources.